First Squad: Voice Cast

-Ligalize's video clip
+History

-On the eve of May 9, 2005, a video clip was released, based on the track "Наша с тобой победа" ("Our victory") by Russian rap artist Ligalize.
-The clip was directed by Daisuke Nakayama, produced by Aljosha Klimov and Misha Shprits and depicted an epic fight between Soviet Pioneers and Nazi soldiers, with the German side in possession of mecha and various supernatural soldiers.
+The film is an adaptation of a music video for the song "Наша с тобой победа" ("Our victory") by Russian rap artist Ligalize, which was released on May 9, 2005.
+The video, which depicted a battle between the Soviet Pioneers and Nazi armies, was directed by Daisuke Nakayama, and produced by Aljosha Klimov and Misha Shprits.
+The Nazis are shown to be in possession of mecha and various supernatural powers.
 Among the featured locations are the Palace of the Soviets and Mayakovskaya metro station, Moscow.
+In 2006, the video won an award at the MTV Russian Music Awards for best hip-hop video.

+When it was released at feature-length in 2009, the film (whose expanded title is "First Squad: the Moment of Truth") was the winner of the Kommerstandt Weekend Prize at the Moscow International Film Festival, as well as the Asteroide Award at the Trieste Science+Fiction Festival in Italy.

+The film was also adapted as a graphic novel of the same name, by creators Aljosha Klimov and Misha Shprits, alongside the acclaimed manga artist Enka Sugihara.
+It was published in October 2020 by eigoMANGA.

 Production

 In 2007, it was announced that a motion picture titled First Squad: The Moment of Truth was in the works.
 Film is produced by Studio 4°C and recently created for this purpose studio Molot Entertainment, distributed by Amedia.
 Directed by Studio 4 °C director and animator Yoshiharu Ashino, cowritten and produced by Aljosha Klimov, Misha Shprits, with Eiko Tanaka, featuring character development by Hirofumi Nakata, and music by Japanese musician DJ Krush.

+Release

 The film has been shown at Cannes Film Festival, Locarno Film Festival, Fantasporto and Fantasia film festival.

-On June 8, 2010, Anchor Bay Entertainment announced that they will distribute the film in the United States through Manga Entertainment and L.A. based XYZ Films.
+The film was released in North America on Blu-Ray and DVD by Anchor Bay Entertainment on January 17, 2012.